peopleware/net-ppwcode-vernacular-contracts/README.md

 # PPWCode.Vernacular.Contracts

 This library is part of the [ppwcode] project and encapsulates the vernacular on contracts.

 ## Getting started

 ### PPWCode.Vernacular.Contracts I

-This is version `I` of the library, which is designed to work with .NET 6.0.
+This is version `I` of the library, which is designed to work both with legacy .NET full framework versions and with modern .NET (Core) versions.

+Note that support for .NET versions tracks Microsofts support for released .NET SDKs.

 The library is available as the [NuGet] package `PPWCode.Vernacular.Contracts.I` in the [NuGet Gallery].

 ## [ppwcode]